-- Customer and pet must have a reservation to travel. - Pets are NOT permitted to travel with unaccompanied minors or pass riders. - Customer must provide a signed "Pet Release and Indemnification Agreement" (NRPC 4020) form for the pet to travel.
-(Refer to figure 4-11) - If the customer does not have a signed "Pet Release and Indemnification Agreement" (NRPC 4020), the Conductor must supply the form to be signed and returned. - If a customer requests a copy of the form, a second unsigned copy must be provided by the Conductor. - Only one pet carrier per customer. - Only one cat or dog is permitted per customer.
+- Customer and pet must have a reservation to travel. - Pets are NOT permitted to travel with unaccompanied minors or pass riders. - Customer must complete an electronic "Pet Release and Indemnification Agreement" (for the pet to travel). - Customers can complete the "Pet Release and Indemnification Agreement" through Amtrak.com or in the Amtrak application while on board. - If a customer cannot complete the electronic "Pet Release and Indemnification Agreement".
+Conductors must supply the paper "Pet Release and Indemnification Agreement" (NRPC 4020) to be signed and returned.
+(Refer to figure 4-12) - If a customer requests a copy of the form, a second unsigned copy must be provided by the Conductor. - Only one pet carrier per customer. - Only one cat or dog is permitted per customer.

-Figure 4-11 - "Pet Release and Indemnification Agreement" (NRPC 4020)
+Figure 4-12 - "Pet Release and Indemnification Agreement" (NRPC 4020)